Shicheng-Guo/m6Asnp/extdata/prostate/readme.md

 #### Genome-wide identification of m6A-associated SNPs as potential functional variants for prostate cancer

-* [Meta analysis summary data](http://practical.icr.ac.uk/blog/?page_id=8164): Association analyses of more than 140,000 men identify 63 new prostate cancer susceptibility loci
+* [Meta analysis summary data](http://practical.icr.ac.uk/blog/?page_id=8164): Association analyses of more than 140,000 men identify 63 new susceptibility loci